jtphan-asu/portfolio/BuildInstructions.md

 Create Introduction to portfolio

+***Define components/About.jsx
+Create About me paragraphs
+Include Image

 ***Define components/Footer.jsx

 Create copyright symbol and get current Date year

 Create Links to GitHub and LinkedIn

+***pages/index.js

+Create Home index page that contains Hero and About component